Ailurotech/wp-landing/README.md

 # wp-landing
-wp-landing page for the web
+wp-landing page for the web :D